schwill2018/schwill2018.github.io/_pages/data-science-capstone.md

 - **Stage 1: K-Means Clustering**
   - Grouped neighborhoods into clusters with similar profiles (housing, safety, lifestyle).
-  - Identified macro-level fit for user preferences—users only compared to neighborhoods in their best-fit cluster.
+  - Identified macro-level fit for user preferences
+  - Users only compared to neighborhoods in their best-fit cluster.
 - **Stage 2: K-Nearest Neighbors (KNN) Personalization**
   - For a given user, identified similar user-neighborhood preference pairs within the cluster using KNN.
   - Produced a personalized, ranked shortlist of ideal neighborhoods.